MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 By default, packages are installed in the \Program Files\Microsoft\R Server\R_SERVER\library folder on Windows, and in the /usr/lib64/microsoft-r folder on the Linux native file system.

-## How to list packages and package versions
+## How to list packages and versions

-To get the version of an R package installed on your ocmputer, open an R console application and execute the following command: `installed.packages()`
+To get the version of an R package installed on your computer, open an R console application and execute the following command: `installed.packages()`

 ## How to view built-in help pages